An 1880s theologian. A 1940s high school principal. A 1970s, first-ever-anywhere (she’s pretty sure) female take on Bozo the Clown.

 This Isn’t New asks: What can uniquely female history teach us about our own lives—and how can the power of story inform our choices going forward?

 READER REVIEWS are greatly appreciated!
-This Isn’t New is available on NetGalley for advance reader reviews.
-If you read the book, please consider leaving a review on Goodreads, The StoryGraph, BookBub, Barnes & Noble, and other book review sites.
+If you’ve read the book, please consider leaving a review on Goodreads, The StoryGraph, BookBub, Barnes & Noble, and other book review sites.
 Thank you!

 “Intimate, compassionate, and fearless, Swanson's latest collection is a celebration of American womanhood throughout the centuries.
 A feminist gem.” — Mathangi Subramanian, award-winning author of A People's History of Heaven